What are the different types of sunscreen?

 It is important not to rely solely on sunscreen when you go outside.
 Wear protective clothing, including sunglasses and hats, and seek shade if you are outside between 10 a.m. and 4 p.m. when the sun’s rays are strongest.

-“Talk to your PCP about when you should start seeing a dermatologist for an annual skin exam,” said Dr. Charles.
-“Also, contact them if you notice any unusual skin markings, spots or growths.
-They can recommend you to a dermatologist for further diagnosis and treatment.”
+“Talk to your primary care physician about when you should start seeing a dermatologist for an annual skin exam,” said Dr. Charles.
+“Let them know if you notice any unusual skin markings, spots or growths.
+They can refer you to a dermatologist for further diagnosis and treatment.”